Accessing rqlite

 You can send your read and writes requests to any node in your cluster.

-Which endpoint should you use?
-If you know ahead of time whether you are doing reads or writes, it’s probably best to choose the endpoint dedicated to that type of request (either /db/execute or /db/query), as you will know precisely what to expect when rqlite responds.
-This encourages the most robust interaction with rqlite.
-In contrast the structure of the response from /db/request will depend on whether you send read or write requests, and may require you (or your code) to inspect the response more closely before parsing it.
+In contrast the format of the response from /db/request will depend on whether you send read or write requests, and may require you (or your code) to inspect the response more closely before parsing it.
 But /db/request can be more convenient in some cases, as you don’t need to worry about choosing a particular endpoint ahead of time – just send all your requests to /db/request.

 The best way to understand the API is to work through the simple examples below.
 There are also client libraries available.